 Mycotoxin Testing: Certain molds are known to produced toxins (known as mycotoxins).
 Penicillium, Aspergillus, Stachybotrys, Chaetomium and Fusarium are just a few molds which are linked to mycotoxins.
-The Mold Pros performs mycotoxin testing which can determine if there are harmful toxins within your home or business.
+The Mold Pros may perform mycotoxin testing which may determine if there are harmful mycotoxins within your home or business.

-The Mold Pros uses one of the premier laboratory services in the nation.
-Using a nationally accredited, third party lab is important as it provides an unbiased, professional result which clearly determines if there is a mold problem in your home or business.
+The Mold Pros uses some of the top laboratories in the nation.
+Using a nationally accredited, third party lab is important as it provides an unbiased, professional result which reflects a mold elevation in your home or business.
 Results are provided in an easy to read report that provides information as to types and quantities of mold present in each sample.
-A Mold Pros technician will review the report with you, answer questions and make recommendations for your property.
+A Mold Pros technician is able to review the report with you, answer questions and make recommendations for your property.

 All buildings have mold because mold is everywhere.
-When mold levels increase higher than they should be — higher than the outside environment — it is time for you to be concerned.
+When interior mold levels are higher than exterior levels, it may be time for you to be concerned.
 You may start seeing mold growing on the walls, material in the home, such as carpets, furniture and clothing and in dark, damp spots.
 More commonly, you may not see the mold at all.
 It could be in the HVAC duct work or in other hard-to-see locations.
 You may also have increasing respiratory problems, increasing allergy flare ups and may also notice musty or mildew odors.

 Once the technician takes the samples, they are forwarded to an independent lab for analysis.
-It is this information, combined with special bio-remediation training that the technicians use to determine how to best get rid of the mold in your home.
+It is this information, combined with special bio-remediation training that the technicians use to determine how to best treat the mold in your home or office.